Retrieve data with APIs from Python

 After an initial presentation of the general principle of APIs, this chapter illustrates their use through Python via a fairly standard use case: we have a dataset that we first want to geolocate.
 To do this, we will ask an API to return geographic coordinates based on addresses.
 Later, we will retrieve somewhat more complex information through other APIs.

-2 First Use of APIs
+2 APIs 101

-An API is intended to serve as an intermediary between a client and a server.
+APIs intends to serve as an intermediary between a client and a server.
 This client can be of two types: a web interface or programming software.
 The API makes no assumptions about the tool sending it a command; it simply requires adherence to a standard (usually an HTTP request), a query structure (the arguments), and then awaits the result.

-2.1 Understanding the Principle with an Interactive Example
+2.1 Understanding with an interactive example

 The first mode (access via a browser) is primarily used when a web interface allows a user to make choices in order to return results corresponding to those selections.
 Let’s revisit the example of the geolocation API that we will use in this chapter.
 Imagine a web interface that offers the user two choices: a postal code and an address.
 These inputs will be injected into the query, and the server will respond with the appropriate geolocation.